Pronunciation of 'Electroencephalogram'

 English (United States)

-A medical test that records electrical activity in the brain, often used to diagnose epilepsy and other neurological conditions.
+A medical test that records electrical activity in the brain, commonly used to diagnose conditions such as epilepsy.